May 6, 2025

 1. Is Tufts a Good Medical School?

 Yes!
-Tufts Medical School is one of the best schools in the nation and provides a diverse and evolving curriculum that allows students to excel and gain valuable patient experience.
+Tufts medical school is one of the best schools in the nation.
+Its diverse and evolving curriculum allows students to excel and gain valuable patient experience.

 2. What GPA Do You Need to Get Into Tufts Medical School?